 Indiana, or the Hoosier State, is in the Midwest, offering access to the Great Lakes and the attractions related to them.
-Visitors can pick from cultural attractions, museums, music, sports, the outdoors, shopping, and more when they go to Indiana.
+There is an abundance of things to do in Indiana ranging from cultural attractions, museums, sports to outdoors and shopping.

 The highlight of the state is its capital, Indianapolis, where you will find the most museums and events, but don't be afraid to venture outside of the city to get some fresh air and enjoy the natural beauty of Indiana.

-As the Crossroads of America, it is easy to get to Indiana and once you do, you'll be entertained for weeks, whether you choose to visit casinos, wineries, festivals, museums, or national parks.
-Here is a look at some of the best places to visit in Indiana.
+As the Crossroads of America, it is easy to get to Indiana, and once you do, you'll be entertained for weeks, whether you choose to visit casinos, wineries, festivals, museums, or national parks.

 Address: 1200 W Washington St, Indianapolis, IN 46222

 Also Read: Top 10 Tourist Attractions in Indianapolis

 If you want to satisfy your need for speed, head to the Indianapolis Motor Speedway, home of the IndyCar Series, the NASCAR Cup Series, and other top races.